History of the Hungarian language: Old Hungarian (10th to 15th centuries)

 By the 10th century, the Hungarians had established a principality in present-day Hungary and its neighbourhood.
 In 1000, Vajk — the later Stephen I of Hungary — got his crown from the Pope, and the history of the Christian Kingdom of Hungary began.

 In the 1490s, Hungarian was spoken by about 3.2 million people; this number was fairly high at the time.
 The first examples of official and legal use are dated back to these years.
 Some personal letters and wills are known.
 Nevertheless, the Ottoman Empire put pressure on neighbouring nations, just like on Hungary — the latter was unstable at the time, due to internal lordship disputes.
 This led to the Hungarian (led by Louis II of Hungary) loss of the Battle of Mohács (1526).
 In 1541, Ottomans finally captured the capital, Buda as well.
 The country was split into three parts; the southern regions fell under Ottoman rule; the western parts officially remained "Kingdom of Hungary", with Habsburg kings; and the eastern area, mainly Transylvania and the Partium became independent.
-Historical linguists set the end of the Old Hungarian period at 1526, as it is a such important date in Hungarian history.
+Historical linguists set the end of the Old Hungarian period at 1526, as it is such an important date in Hungarian history.